-The IPRC has approximately 15,000 members in 32 “organized churches” in three presbyteries – Center, Matanzas, and Havana.
-In addition to the organized congregations, there are about 20 “dependent churches,” missions and house churches.
+The IPRC has approximately 15,000 members in 33 “organized churches” in three presbyteries – Central, Matanzas, and Havana.
+In addition to the organized congregations, there are 21 “dependent churches,” missions and house churches.
 For historical reasons, all these are located in the central part of the nation.
-There are 39 pastors, including ten who are officially retired, though still active, and four now working or studying outside Cuba.
+There are a total of 36 pastors, with 23 pastors directly serving congregations.

 The IPRC is one of the founding members of the Cuban Council of Churches (CIC), whose immediate past-President is a Presbyterian layman, and is actively involved in the World Council of Churches (WCC), the World Communion of Reformed Churches (WCRC), the Latin American Council of Churches (CLAI), and the Association of Presbyterian and Reformed Churches in Latin America (AIPRAL).
 The church subscribes the Westminster Confession of Faith, Heidelberg Catechism, Second Helvetic Confession, Apostles Creed and the Barmen Declaration.

 For more information on the Presbyterian-Reformed Church in Cuba, click here.